Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 Note:

-- Code wrapper by the `ACTION` wrapper **must not** include DSL methods (MANY/OR/OPTION/...) calls as this would prevent those the grammar those methods represent from being recorded.
+- Code wrapped by the `ACTION` wrapper **must not** include DSL method (MANY/OR/OPTION/...) calls, as this would prevent the grammar those methods represent from being recorded.
-- Not all semantic actions require wrapping in `ACTION`, only those that would throw errors during the grammar recording phase.
+- Not all semantic actions require wrapping in `ACTION` -- only those that would throw errors during the grammar recording phase.
 - Embedded actions reduce separation of concerns between parsing and semantics.
-However we can still maintain some of this separation by performing the Parsing "part" at the beginning of the rule and the semantic actions "part" at the end of the rule.
+However, we can still maintain some of this separation by performing the Parsing "part" at the beginning of the rule and the semantic actions "part" at the end of the rule.

 ### Assumption 2 - There are no lasting side effects due to running the recording phase.

-If there are any **lasting** side effects from executing the parsing rules then their execution during the grammar recording phase may break logic dependent on those side effects.
+If there are any **lasting** side effects from executing the parsing rules, then their execution during the grammar recording phase may break logic dependent on those side effects.

 For example: